Dr Eric Levi

 What is Sleep Surgery?

 Children and adults can suffer from Obstructive Sleep Apnoea (OSA), which is obstructed snoring with oxygen desaturations.
 OSA has significant cardiovascular and respiratory effects in adults, while in children OSA causes potential neurocognitive and behavioural issues.
 OSA is not uncommon in children and especially in those with Down Syndrome (Trisomy 21) and other Craniofacial Syndromes.
 Multiple procedures are available beyond a routine Adenotonsillectomy to resolve specific obstructions anywhere along the airway during sleep.
-We can specifically operate on the palate, pharynx (throat) or tongue to improve the airway.
-In a way, sleep surgery is a component of Airway Surgery.
+We can specifically operate on the nose, palate, pharynx (throat), tongue or voicebox to improve the airway.
+Sleep surgery is a component of Airway Surgery.

 What is Head & Neck Surgery?